GetManta/Manta/README.md

     data);
 ```

+More examples you can find on [wiki](https://github.com/getmanta/manta/wiki).

 # Documentation
-If you're looking for documentation, you can find it [here](https://github.com/getmanta/manta/wiki) when it will be ready.
+If you're looking for documentation, you can find it [here](https://github.com/getmanta/manta/wiki).

 # Contributing
 A contribution is welcome.
 Checkout [contributing rules](https://github.com/getmanta/manta/blob/master/CONTRIBUTING.md).